New England Journal of Medicine April 16, 2020

 Multicenter, US

-Population Adults with established atherosclerotic cardiovascular disease and elevated LDL-C (≥70 mg/dL) despite maximally tolerated statin therapy
+Population Adults with established atherosclerotic cardiovascular disease (ASCVD) and elevated LDL-C (≥70 mg/dL) despite receiving maximum tolerated statin therapy.

-Outcome Percentage change in LDL cholesterol from baseline to day 510 and time-adjusted percentage change in LDL cholesterol from baseline after day 90 and up to day 540
+Outcome Placebo-corrected percentage change in LDL-C from baseline to day 510, and time-adjusted percentage change in LDL-C from baseline after day 90 up to day 540.

 Study Limitations